Cloudify-PS/cloudify-training-labs/lab5/README.md

 # Lab 5: Deploying Docker Containers

-### Step 1: Verify security group
+In this lab, we will demonstrate how to deploy and install a Docker container.
+We will use a Docker version of the Nodecellar application introduced in previous labs.

-The Docker container that is going to be installed, requires port 8080 to be open for inbound communications.
-Make sure that the VM, on which the container is going to be installed, is associated with a security group that allows this.
+It is assumed that the lab's files are extracted into `$LAB_ROOT`.

-### Step 2: Edit `singlehost.yaml`
+### Step 1: Edit `singlehost.yaml`

 Edit the file `$LAB_ROOT/blueprint/singlehost.yaml` by replacing all strings beginning with `REPLACE_WITH` with correct values.

-### Step 3: Edit `inputs.yaml`
+### Step 2: Edit `inputs.yaml`

 Edit the file `$LAB_ROOT/blueprint/inputs.yaml` to contain values applicable to your environment.

-### Step 4: Upload the blueprint, create a deployment and install
+### Step 3: Upload the blueprint, create a deployment and install

 ```bash
 cfy blueprints upload -p $LAB_ROOT/blueprint/singlehost.yaml -b nc-docker